• Templates

 Have It Your Way

 We've covered how to tackle your anxiety and appease your psychological needs.
-However, the most important thing to consider is the need to satisfy yourself to stay focused.
+However, the most important thing to consider is the need to give yourself some freedom(s) to stay focused.

-Zach Reece, the owner of a roofing company, explains: "I stay motivated by allowing myself to do things that are generally frowned upon in the office.
+Zach Reece, the owner of a roofing company, explains: “I stay motivated by allowing myself to do things that are generally frowned upon in the office.
 This practice may include taking multiple breaks, stopping mid-work to watch a random YouTube video, or multi-tasking between work and chatting with friends online.
-I know this sounds kind of counterintuitive and fosters a poor work ethic, but it works for me, and that's all that matters.
+I am aware that this sounds somewhat counterproductive and encourages a poor work ethic, but it works for me, and that's all that matters.
 It keeps the daily grind from feeling too monotonous.
-It keeps me feeling human and less like a robotic drone."
+It keeps me feeling human and less like a robotic drone.”

 And there you have it.
 Take these tips wherever you go, and here's to a much more focused work environment.